Recipes: 5 Heart-Smart Meal Ideas

-However, experts also warn that loading up on a few “super foods” isn’t the way to go — rather, a varied and balanced diet is key to getting the nutrients we need.
+However, loading up on a few “super foods” isn’t the way to go — rather, a varied and balanced diet is key to getting the nutrients we need.

-Here are some healthy ways to pull it all together:
+Scroll through below for some healthy ways to pull it all together.

 California Walnut Stuffed Salmon (pictured above)